Lyme Regis: Culture and media

 The museum stands on the site of Mary Anning's birthplace and family shop off Bridge Street, holding a collection of local memorabilia, historical items and exhibits to explain the local geological and palaeontological treasures.
 It was formerly known as the Philpot Museum.
 Set into the pavement outside the museum is an example of Coade stone work, in the form of ammonites, reflecting the palaeontology for which the town is famous.
-It commemorates Eleanor Coade, who had an 18th-century artificial stone factory in London and a seaside home, Belmont House, in the town.
+It commemorates Eleanor Coade, who had an 18th-century artificial stone factory in London and a seaside home, Belmont, in the town.

 The Dinosaurland Fossil Museum is in the former church where Mary Anning was baptised.

 Thanksgiving Day has been held since Parliament decreed, at the end of the English Civil War, as a day of celebration and prayer in Lyme to mark its victory over the long siege of the town by Royalist forces.
 The celebration includes residents dressed in period costume to parade through the streets.